-Music Director of New York City’s Blue Period Ensemble and the Detroit Medical Orchestra, ELLIOT MOORE is one of the most exciting and multi-faceted American conductors of his generation.
-He continues as the Associate Conductor of the Canadian Chamber Orchestra of New York City.
+Celebrating his inaugural season as Music Director of Colorado’s Longmont Symphony Orchestra, ELLIOT MOORE is one of the most exciting and multi-faceted American conductors of his generation.
+Concurrently, he holds the post of Music Director of New York City’s Blue Period Ensemble.

-Highlights of Elliot Moore’s rapidly expanding career include rehearsals and/or performances with Mexico’s Orquesta Filarmónica de Jalisco, Canadian Chamber Opera of New York City, Sewanee Symphony Orchestra and Canada’s National Arts Center Orchestra, as part of its Summer Music Institute Conductors Program.
-After completing his doctoral work at the University of Michigan, Mr. Moore was invited back to lead programs of the University Philharmonia Orchestra and the Contemporary Directions Ensemble.
+Highlights of Elliot Moore’s rapidly expanding career include rehearsals and/or performances with Mexico’s Orquesta Filarmónica de Jalisco, Canadian Chamber Opera of New York City, Motor City, Sewanee and St. Cloud symphony orchestras and Canada’s National Arts Center Orchestra, as part of its Summer Music Institute Conductors Program.
+After completing his doctoral work at the University of Michigan, he was invited back to lead programs of the University Philharmonia Orchestra and the Contemporary Directions Ensemble.
+Dr. Moore also served as Music Director of the Detroit Medical Orchestra.

 Equally at home on the concert stage and in the opera pit, Elliot Moore led the 2010 world premiere performance of Ursula Kwong-Brown’s The First of Love at Columbia University’s Miller Theatre.
 He has also led the University of Michigan Opera Theatre’s productions of Strauss’ Ariadne auf Naxos and Verdi’s Falstaff.